amirmsoud16/sproot-linux/README.md

 **Note:** The installer will automatically find and set up the best working repository for your location.

+### If you get package errors:
+The installer will try alternative packages if the main ones are not available.
+Ubuntu will still work with basic VNC functionality.

 ## 📱 Features

 - ✅ Ubuntu 22.04 LTS with chroot